Project Euler 8 Problem Statement

 L = 13

-HackerRank Project Euler 8 steps up the complexity a bit by running up to 100 trials and changing the search length from a fixed 13 digits to a variable 1 through 7 digits.
-The search object can range from 1 to 1000 digits and will be at least the size of the search length.
+HackerRank Project Euler 8 steps up the complexity a bit by running up to 100 test cases and changing the search length from a fixed 13 digits to a variable 1 through 7 digits.
+The search object can range from 1 to 1000 digits but will be at least the size of the search length.

 Python 2.7 Source